Spyder-Academy/spyderacademy/content/_index.md

 +++
-title = "Spyder Academy - Options Trading Education" author = "Spyder Academy" description = "Spyder Academy specializes in providing education and training to beginner traders learning how to trade in the Stock Market.
-Break your 9 - 5 with our trading strategies and investment tips to help you gain financial freedom." firebase = true
+title = "Spyder Academy - Beat the market with our game-changer trading and social platform" author = "Spyder Academy" description = "Spyder Academy provides education and tools to help traders get a smarter edge in the stock market." firebase = true
 +++